 NatCap supports the leaders of this work, in the Research Center for Eco-Environmental Science of the Chinese Academy of Sciences (CAS) and at the School of Public Policy and Administration, Xi’an Jiaotong University, and the Ministry of Environmental Protection.
-Other partners in this endeavor include Michigan State University, the University of Minnesota, and Stanford University.
+Other collaborators in this endeavor include Michigan State University, the University of Minnesota, and Stanford University.
 Together, we are:

 1. Informing the design of compensation mechanisms in three priority EFCA demonstrations: (i) the primary local surface water source for Beijing, Miyun Reservoir; (ii) a primary distant water source for North China (through the South-to-North Water Transfer Project), Ankang Municipality, Shaanxi Province; and (iii) in Hainan Island, China’s first Ecological Province where new policies are being tested.
 In all cases, major investments are going into policy evaluation for biophysical and social impacts, with a major focus on improving livelihoods of poor and vulnerable people.